Everything is epic in the striking sequel AVENGERS: AGE OF ULTRON.

-And most interestingly, we watch the burgeoning romance between Mark Ruffalo’s conflicted Hulk, in the very human form of Dr Bruce Banner, with Johansson’s vivacious but damaged Natasha Romanoff and Jeremy Renner‘s tremendous Clint Barton / Hawkeye is much more front and centre to proceedings than he has been previously, to very good effect.
-What also becomes apparent is that the team could do with a little help – perhaps those Maximoff twins could be key players? – and you begin to admire once again how writer/director supremo Joss Whedon juggles so many characters and story arcs quite magnificently.
+And most interestingly, we watch the burgeoning romance between Mark Ruffalo’s conflicted Hulk, in the very human form of Dr. Bruce Banner, with Johansson’s vivacious but damaged Natasha Romanoff.
+Jeremy Renner‘s tremendous Clint Barton / Hawkeye is also much more front and centre to proceedings than he previously has been, to very good effect.
+What becomes apparent though is that the team could do with a little help – perhaps those Maximoff twins could be key players? – and you begin to admire once again how writer/director supremo Joss Whedon juggles so many characters and story arcs quite magnificently.

 I thought Whedon really tried to push the boundaries with this sequel, developing these characters and allowing them to be challenged more emotionally than before, whilst keeping everything suitably epic – the stakes, the scope, the effects – and exciting.
 I haven’t even mentioned the return of some of the Marvel series key figures to date and the introduction of some eye-catching new ones, that’s for you to discover.

 But it seems you can’t please everyone, as the critical reaction to the movie seems to have been decidedly mixed and not the pretty much unanimous adulation that greeted the first film.
-When I came out of the movie, I tweeted ‘Bravo again Joss Whedon Avengers: Age of Ultron is a complex, stunningly executed thrill-a-minute ride.
-Now you know.’
-I’m sticking by that.
-See what you think.Tags: Action, Avengers: Age of Ultron, chris evans, James Spader, Joss Whedon, Mark Ruffalo, marvel comics, robert downey jr., scarlett johansson, superheroes
+When I came out of the movie, I tweeted ‘Bravo again Joss Whedon Avengers: Age of Ultron is a complex, stunningly executed thrill-a-minute ride.’